Laura Critchley

 Laura Critchley (born 27 March 1984) is an English singer and songwriter.
-She released her debut album, Sometimes I, in 2007 and has toured with various artists.
+She released her debut album, Sometimes I, in 2007 and has toured with several artists.
 Critchley has recorded music with Robbie Williams, performed a duet with Ronan Keating, and worked as a backing singer for Tom Jones.
 In addition to her music career, she has been involved in charity work.

 Biography

-Laura Critchley was born in Little Sutton, Ellesmere Port, Cheshire.With a voice described as that from a love child of Rod Stewart and Stevie Nicks, Critchley started singing when she was 7 years old.
+Laura Critchley was born in Little Sutton, Ellesmere Port, Cheshire.With a voice described as that from a love child of Rod Stewart and Stevie Nicks, Critchley started singing when she was seven years old.
 She wrote her first song, "Change", at the age of 16.
 It received radio play on BBC Radio Merseyside on the Billy Butler and Jimmy McCracken show.
 She got to the last 50 in Fame Academy in 2001, and appeared as Jessica Simpson on Stars in Their Eyes.

-In 2006, she moved to London and within three months was signed to independent record label, Big Print Records, owned and run by Andrew Gemmell and Jeremy Marsh (RCA Telstar).
+In 2006, she moved to London, and within three months was signed to independent record label, Big Print Records, owned and run by Andrew Gemmell and Jeremy Marsh (RCA Telstar).

-She toured with the Sugababes in March 2007, with Ray Quinn in October 2007, with Deacon Blue in November 2007, and with Boyzone in May 2008.
+She toured with the Sugababes in March 2007, Ray Quinn in October 2007, Deacon Blue in November 2007, and Boyzone in May 2008.

 Critchley's début album, Sometimes I, was released on 19 November 2007.
-Radio 2 Terry Wogan has praised Critchley saying that her single was an excellent single and that she was one to look out for.
+Radio 2's Terry Wogan praised Critchley, saying that her single was excellent, and that she was one to look out for.

-Also in 2007, she recorded three songs with Robbie Williams.
-In December she sang at Ronan Keating's cancer research ball, and also duetted with him on a version of "Last thing on my mind".
+The same year, she recorded three songs with Robbie Williams.
+In December she sang at Ronan Keating's cancer research ball, and also duetted with him on a version of "Last Thing on My Mind".

 Her first single, "Sometimes I" was released on 21 May 2007.
-Produced by Steve Power, the man who worked on many of Robbie Williams' hits with him, the single did not chart, but did well on the video channels.
+Produced by Steve Power, the man who worked on many of Williams' hits with him, the single did not chart, but did well on the video channels.

-The second single "What do we do" was on the Radio 2 playlist on the Terry Wogan show, and was released on 12 November 2007.
+The second single, "What Do We Do", was on the Radio 2 playlist on the Wogan show, and was released on 12 November 2007.